2024’s Best Greenhouse Heaters to Protect Your Tender Plants This Winter, Tested

 Heating Capacity

-When choosing a greenhouse heater, it’s very important to consider the ideal greenhouse temperature.
+When choosing a greenhouse heater, it’s important to consider the ideal greenhouse temperature.
 The plant types inside will determine the best temperature; winter crops will thrive in a different climate compared to tropical plants, for example.
 Before choosing how powerful of a heater is needed, consider a few factors: the goal temperature, the local climate, and the size and construction of the greenhouse.
+If you assembled the greenhouse yourself from a greenhouse kit, be sure to consult the manufacturer’s recommendations.

 When it comes to heating appliances, the BTU rating is measured in BTUs per hour.
 The higher the BTU rating, the more powerful the device.
-BTU calculators can be used to determine more accurately how many BTUs are needed to heat up a greenhouse (and good ones will consider the climate, intended temperature, and greenhouse materials).
+The best heaters for small greenhouses deliver at least 5,000 BTUs, which is often just enough to keep the inside temperature above 40 degrees Fahrenheit during freezing weather.
+BTU calculators can be used to help determine how many BTUs are needed to heat up a greenhouse (and good ones will consider the climate, intended temperature, and greenhouse materials).
 Some greenhouse heater manufacturers advertise the recommended coverage area of their heaters to give gardeners a more general sense of coverage.

 Temperature Control